 A hardhat worker consulting with a lawyer and holding his helmet under his arm.When an injury disrupts your work life, the repercussions can extend beyond physical pain to financial strain and emotional distress.
 Your capacity to work is compromised, and the resulting uncertainty can be stressful.

 In such situations, if the negligence of another party has contributed to your injury, you may be entitled to seek compensation beyond standard workers’ compensation benefits.
-This is where the expertise of a workers’ compensation attorney becomes invaluable.
+This is where the experience of a workers’ compensation attorney becomes invaluable.

 If you have been injured on the job, consulting with a workers’ compensation lawyer can open pathways to securing not only work comp benefits but also vocational rehabilitation and Supplemental Security Income (SSI), if applicable.
 While accidents and illnesses are unavoidable in life, there are instances where these are due to the fault of others.